-This data makes Account-Based Marketing (ABM) more effective by customizing an already unique campaign with behavioral data on the account you wish to add to your portfolio.
+This data makes Account-Based Marketing (ABM) more effective by customising an already unique campaign with behavioural data on the account you wish to add to your portfolio.

 Buyer intent data is not a single piece of data, but an aggregate database collected from many sources including social media, website analytics and content downloads.

 And you gain insights from these pieces of data.
-For example, if your business features one of your products on a review website it will generate buyer intent data you can analyze.
+For example, if your business features one of your products on a review website it will generate buyer intent data you can analyse.

 Buyer intent data goes beyond regular ABM data since it can reveal what clients are considering your products or services, and when.

 Buyer intent data makes ABM strategies more personalised, so businesses can target clients precisely when they are interested in a solution.